CleverCloud/Example-Ghost-blog-NodeJS/README.md

 clever service link-addon <cellar-app>
 ```

-On you CEllar S3 addon console, create a bucket for your blog.
+On you Cellar S3 addon console, create a bucket for your blog.

 Add the environment variables to configure Ghost with Cellar:
 ```sh